AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/logging.md

 1. HTTP Request logs, which log information about HTTP requests and their responses served by AEM
 1. HTTP Access logs, which log summarized information and HTTP requests served by AEM

+> [!NOTE]
+>
-Note that HTTP requests that are served from Publish tier's Dispatcher cache or upstream CDN are not reflected in these logs.
+> HTTP requests that are served from Publish tier's Dispatcher cache or upstream CDN are not reflected in these logs.

 ## AEM Java logging {#aem-java-logging}